DylanLawless/genomics_tools/primer_check/src/primer_check_method.md

 % Primer check on public data over time

 # Summary
-We want to see if primer identity varies of time / isolates / region / etc.
+We want to see if primer identity varies over time / isolates / region / etc.

 1. Make an example primer (primer blast)
 2. Download all public nucleotide data.